Robbin-Law/Robbin-Law.github.io/anap1525/sad-theory/introduction.md

   * Plan – Analyze – Design – Implement – Support

 ### System Planning
+* This is where the feasibility study is done
+* This is where the scope document is produced
+* This is where the risk assessment is done
 * Identify and prioritize proposed system
 * Define scope and boundary of problem